External Ids for NANOG Gene

 NANOG (Nanog Homeobox) is a Protein Coding gene.
-Diseases associated with NANOG include teratocarcinoma and cystadenocarcinoma.
-Among its related pathways are Proteoglycans in cancer and Signaling pathways regulating pluripotency of stem cells.
+Diseases associated with NANOG include Teratocarcinoma and Cystadenocarcinoma.
+Among its related pathways are Transcriptional regulation of pluripotent stem cells and Developmental Biology.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is NANOGP8.

 UniProtKB/Swiss-Prot for NANOG Gene

 Transcription regulator involved in inner cell mass and embryonic stem (ES) cells proliferation and self-renewal.
 Imposes pluripotency on ES cells and prevents their differentiation towards extraembryonic endoderm and trophectoderm lineages.
 Blocks bone morphogenetic protein-induced mesoderm differentiation of ES cells by physically interacting with SMAD1 and interfering with the recruitment of coactivators to the active SMAD transcriptional complexes.
 Acts as a transcriptional activator or repressor.
 Binds optimally to the DNA consensus sequence 5-TAAT[GT][GT]-3 or 5-[CG][GA][CG]C[GC]ATTAN[GC]-3.
 Able to autorepress its expression in differentiating (ES) cells: binds to its own promoter following interaction with ZNF281/ZFP281, leading to recruitment of the NuRD complex and subsequent repression of expression.
 When overexpressed, promotes cells to enter into S phase and proliferation.